Monika Weiss: Career

 Weiss's early works from the 1980s and early 90s consisted mostly of drawings and paintings of human figures.
 The drawings were made with ink mixed with paint and she often built collages on large sheets of paper from them.
 Later the artist's work expanded to include installations, video and sound projects.

 Her work has been exhibited in over twenty solo exhibitions and numerous group exhibitions internationally.
 In 2005, Lehman College Art Gallery organized and published a retrospective of the artist's work since 1999, Monika Weiss: Five Rivers.
 In 2006, Weiss was commissioned to create Drawing Lethe at the World Financial Center, a large scale public project curated by the Drawing Center in New York.
 Her work has been featured at Cisneros Fontanals Art Foundation CIFO, Miami (Forms of Classification: Alternative Knowledge and Contemporary Art, 2007; The Prisoner’s Dilemma: Selections from the Ella Fontanals-Cisneros Collection, 2009), and she was part of Prague's Muzeum Montanelli (MuMo)’s inaugural show in 2010.

 Some other notable exhibitions include Moment by Moment: Meditations of the Hand at North Dakota Museum of Art, Grand Forks (2006); On the Absence of Camps at Kunsthaus Dresden (2006); POZA: On the Polishness of Polish Contemporary Art at Real Art Ways, Hartford (2008); and Frauen bei Olympia at Frauenmuseum, Bonn (2009).
 Weiss has exhibited alongside and collaborated with artists such as Carolee Schneemann, Mona Hatoum, Francis Alys, and Stephen Vitiello among others.

 Weiss has given lectures on her work at institutions around the world and her writings have appeared in numerous publications, including New Realities: Being Syncretic (Springer, Wien/New York) and Technoetic Arts (Intellect, London).

 In 2009 she received the New York Foundation for the Arts award in the interdisciplinary art category.
 She splits her time between New York and St. Louis, where she is an associate professor at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis and faculty affiliate in the Performing Arts Department.

+In 2022, Weiss participated in the historical survey of Polish feminist art, Sleepless in Warsaw, at A.I.R.
+Gallery in New York City.
+A review in ARTnews highlighted the role of sound in her composition, METAMORPHOSIS/DAFNE (NIRBHAYA).

+Weiss's work was the subject of a 2025 solo exhibition at the Silas Von Morisse Gallery in New York.
+The exhibition focused on her drawings, which she compared to "aquatic worlds and volcanic matter".